DjangoForAll/Django-Course/Level_5/7_Table_Relationships/Content/Readme.md

-Now that we have an Basic Understanding of realtional databases we can talk about what makes them "Relational".
+Now that we have an Basic Understanding of relational databases we can talk about what makes them "Relational".

-The dictionary defenition of a relational database is : a database structured to recognize relations between stored items of information.
+The dictionary definition of a relational database is : a database structured to recognize relations between stored items of information.

 Lets first get some context as to why relations are required.